-If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999 or the anti-terrorist hotline on 0800 789 321.
+If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999.
 If the child is not in immediate danger, speak with the DSL or a deputy as a first point of call.